vyca2017/content/content/faq/graphcool-changelog.md

 ## Week 16 (April 17 - April 23)

+- [GraphQL Radio](https://graphqlradio.com) has been launched in cooperation with [Abhi Aiyer](https://twitter.com/AbhiAiyer).
+- Many bugs have been fixed:
-- We fixed a subtle bug when trying to delete nodes in self-relations with only a single field.
+  - A subtle bug that prevented the deletion of nodes in self-relations with only a single field
   - Input data when creating or updating JSON fields is now properly validated and a GraphQL error is returned for invalid JSON.
-- The size limit of uploading files to the [File API]() has been increased to 200MB to support even big video files.
-Filenames now also support UTF-8 encoded characters.
-- Thanks to the help of the community, the initial synchronization for the Algolia integration could be improved when using `DateTime` or `Json` fields.
+  - The initial synchronization for the Algolia integration could be improved when using `DateTime` or `Json` fields.
+- Improvements to relation filters, the File API and String fields:
   - It's now possible to filter nodes that are related to `null` in a to-one relation.
+  - The size limit of uploading files to the [File API](!alias-eer4wiang0) has been increased to 200MB to support even big video files.
+File names now also support UTF-8 encoded characters.
+  - [String fields](!alias-teizeit5se) can now hold up to 256 KB data, compared to 64KB before.

 ## Week 15 (April 10 - April 16)